 - Subtotal with VAT thus equals to around Baht 25000 to Baht 31000

-All of them are include company registration in Thailand apart from consultancy fees.
+All of them included are company registration costs in Thailand apart from consultancy fees.
 Remember, the cost of applying visa and work permit is not included in the estimation.

 Government fees are commensurate to the amount of registered capital of the company.
-And to acknowledge minimum amount of registered capital the company should have, we need to consider a few things:
+And to acknowledge the minimum amount of registered capital the company should have to consider a few things:

 If you like to register a private limited company may contact us.